Phileosopher/commonplace/mgmt-church-worship-rituals.md

   - Immersion symbolizes the complete end of one's [identity](identity.md) as part of this world.
   - However, sprinkling can imply that we're imperfect and will still sin (and therefore need [God's continued work](jesus-gospel.md)).

-C/E: Baptism is at birth (often with circumcision), or possibly during Confirmation.
+C: Baptism is at birth (often with circumcision), or possibly during Confirmation.

 - Along with baptism, many Christians borrow from Hebrew tradition and circumcise infants as well.